Ship from a bird's-eye view

 How do hybrid ships work?

-Hybrid electric ships can instantly switch between engine and battery when required, or they can be used simultaneously.
+Hybrid electric ships have a battery and a conventional combustion engine.
+A hybrid ship can instantly switch between engine and battery when required, or the engine and battery can be used simultaneously.
 The battery is used in one of two ways:

 • For optimising the propulsion train – the battery is used for functions like spinning reserve, peak shaving, black out prevention or load ramp-up support

-• For zero-emission sailing – the battery is the sole power source for the vessel in manoeuvring or harbour operations.
+• For zero-emission sailing – the battery provides 100% of the power for the vessel in manoeuvring or harbour operations.

-The key to maximising the benefits of a hybrid system is a dedicated energy management system (EMS) that both optimises the interaction of the different power sources and safeguards the battery by directly controlling the converter that determines the charge and discharge rate.
+The key to maximising the benefits of a hybrid system is a dedicated energy management system (EMS).
+A dedicated EMS will optimise the interaction of the different power sources and protect the battery by directly controlling the converter that determines the battery charge and discharge rate.
 A standard power management system (PMS) cannot do this.

 Will hybrid save me money?

-Running a hybrid ship can provide fuel savings of 15–25% compared to an equivalent diesel-powered vessel.
-Gensets are subject to less wear and tear because they can be powered down when the battery takes over, meaning maintenance costs are lower too.
+A hybrid ship will save you money compared to an equivalent diesel-powered vessel by providing fuel savings of 15–25%.
+You will also save money through lower maintenance costs.
+The gensets on a hybrid ship are subject to less wear and tear because they can be powered down when the battery takes over.

 What are the benefits of hybrid ships?